 The Program provides students a Commonwealth Supported Place (CSP) in a medical course at an Australian university in return for a commitment to work in eligible regional, rural and remote areas for a specified period after completion of their medical course.
 This commitment is referred to as a Return of Service Obligation (RoSO).

 The Program is a critical component of the Government's Stronger Rural Health Strategy to ensure that the Australian trained medical workforce is well-distributed, flexible and targeted to areas of most need.
-The Department acknowledges the commitment made by Bonded Medical Program participants to regional, rural and remote Australia.
+The Department acknowledges the commitment made by participants to regional, rural and remote Australia.

-Information and useful resourcesThere are a variety of fact sheets, frequently asked questions and links to resource material available on the Bonded Medical Program New Arrangement Resource page.
+We are transitioning to the new departmental site, there are a variety of fact sheets, frequently asked questions and links to resource material available on the new Bonded Medical Program Resource page.

 - a standard three (3) year Return of Service Obligation (RoSO) to be completed over an eighteen (18) year period.
 Participants of the BMP scheme 2016-2019 cohort who have a twelve (12) month RoSO will keep this under the new arrangement